protocolguild/documentation/docs/9-membership.md

-# 9. Member Quotes
+# 9. Membership
+## Member List

+For transparency purposes, we are disclosing the name or identifier of each Guild member.
+In the interest of privacy, we do not link their address or weight with names.

+## Quotes

-We've asked members to share why they think the Protocol Guild is important for Ethereum: here are some of their responses.
+We've asked members to share why they think the Protocol Guild is important for Ethereum: here are a few of their responses.

 ---